riggs-jacob-wm/mysteriouseels/README.md

 We had scrum sprints that we would use as a reference to the current problems with the site.

 IMPORTANT:
-When grading, please start form the firstpage.html document.
+When grading, please start from the "firstpage.html" document.